Commit451/ScrimInsetsLayout/README.md

     });
 }
 ```
-See the `app` module for a more examples.
+See the `app` module for more examples.
+Note that though this library has a minSdk of 15, the insets will only apply on API 21+.

 License
 --------

-    Copyright 2017 Commit 451
+    Copyright 2019 Commit 451

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.